 - Moustafa I & Diab A. (2015, July).
 The addition of upper cervical manipulative therapy in the treatment of patients with fibromyalgia: a randomized controlled trial.
 Rheumatology International;35(7):1163-74.

-Research on Chiropractic and Disc Herniations
+Research on Herniated Discs and Chiropractic

 Disc Herniation and Chiropractic: A Case Study

-After receiving chiropractic, "The patient responded favorably and his multi-symptom complex resolved within 90 days of treatment."
+After receiving chiropractic care, "The patient responded favorably and his multi-symptom complex resolved within 90 days of treatment."
 Furthermore, the patient was still enjoying relief one year after the chiropractic intervention.

 Don't suffer from chronic herniated disc pain.
 Give our Harrisburg office a call today at (717) 657-2561 for a consultation or appointment.